ydb-platform/ydb/ydb/docs/en/core/security/audit-log-scheme.md

 ## How to enable

-Audit log must be [enabled](audit-log.md#enabling-audit-log) on a cluster level.
+The audit logging must be [enabled](audit-log.md#enabling-audit-log) on the cluster level.

-Scheme operation logging does not require anything else.
+Schema operations logging does not require any additional configuration.

 ## Things to know